Ohio Buckeye is a tree with a rounded crown that can grow to 70 feet in height.

 The inflorescence is an upright terminal panicle at the end of new growth twigs.

 The flowers are bisexual, individually stalked, with a long yellow to greenish-yellow calyx tube that has 5 lobes and fine hair.
 There are 4 petals, creamy color to pale yellow which also have fine hair on their edges.
 The two upper petals have a reddish patch near their base.
 The two lateral petals tend to spread outwards and have a smaller reddish patch.
-All 4 petals have clawed bases (the forward parts are larger and the bases are narrowed).
+All 4 petals have clawed bases (the forward parts are larger).
 There are 7 stamens with orange-red anthers and a style.

 The fruit is a round (1 to 2 inch) initially spiny capsule that contains one to three dark brown nuts that mature in the fall.
 Capsules are rather thin walled and easily opened.
 The seeds are poisonous to humans (but not squirrels) and will readily produce new trees if protected from squirrels.
 Nuts readily germinate and many young trees may result.